 Financial aid eligibility is the difference between the estimated student budget (tuition, room and board, fees, books and personal expenses, travel expenses) and the expected family contribution.

 We determine your eligibility for need based assistance from the College using a combination of institutional and federal methodologies to calculate the family contribution.
 The family contribution is comprised of a parental and a student contribution.
 In determining the parental contribution a number of factors are considered including parent taxable income and untaxed income, parental assets, number of dependents in the household, and the number of dependent children attending undergraduate institutions.
 The student contribution is determined after a review of student income and assets, including trusts.
-Students are expected to contribute 25% of the value of their assets each year and a minimum contribution from summer earnings which ranges from $2,450 to $3,400 depending on the year in college.
+Students are expected to contribute 25% of the value of their assets each year and a minimum expected contribution which ranges from $2,450 to $3,400 depending on the year in college.